- BIO 1101 Field Biology-East & Southeast Texas

 - BIO 1106 Field Biology-Guadalupe Mountains

 A series of mini-course field experiences to study the ecosystems of selected areas of Texas or the impact of urbanization on the environment.
-Urban geology is offered in the fall semester and the others are offered one per semester on a rotating basis.
-Additional fee.

 - BIO 3302 Tropical Biology.
 A field study of biology and ecology of tropical marine and rain forest ecosystems.
 This course also includes a study of the environmental concerns and conservation efforts in tropical ecosystems.
 Additional fee.